julianamariac/Detention-Hazardous-Weather-Tracker/README.md

 1. Go to [Google Drive](https://drive.google.com) and sign in
 2. Click "New" → "Folder"
-3. Name it "Detention Weather Data"
+3. Name it "Whatever You Choose to Name it"
 4. Open the folder and copy the folder ID from the URL:
    - The URL will look like: `https://drive.google.com/drive/folders/1ABC123XYZ456`
    - The folder ID is the part after `/folders/`: `1ABC123XYZ456`